Renault-Nissan's south India plant staff to stay away on Monday

-Ford (F.N) and Hyundai (005380.KS) have also shut plants in the south over the last week following protests over COVID safety concerns.
+Ford and Hyundai have also shut plants in the south over the last week following protests over COVID safety concerns.

 “It will not be secure for workers to report to work on Monday the 31st of May, 2021,” the Renault-Nissan India workers union said in a letter sent late on Sunday.